Sally Marr: Career

 After moving to Los Angeles later in her career, she stayed in the show biz industry, while also running a strip tease academy.
 Marr appeared in the 1974 film Harry and Tonto.

 Legacy

 Joan Rivers, who was influenced by the comedy of Lenny Bruce, co-wrote and starred in the play Sally Marr...and Her Escorts, a play "suggested by the life of Sally Marr" and featuring the "Voice of Young Lenny".
 After 27 previews, the play ran on Broadway for 50 performances in May and June 1994.
 Rivers was nominated for a Drama Desk Award as Outstanding Actress in a Play and a Tony Award for Best Actress in a Play for playing Sally Marr.

-Marr's impact on comedy is undoubtable because of the comedians she discovered and of course her impact on her son, Lenny Bruce.
+Marr's impact on comedy is undoubtedly because of the comedians she discovered and of course her impact on her son, Lenny Bruce.
 She is credited with being his main comedic inspiration, as well as the one who initially gave Bruce material and convinced him to go into comedy.